 The weather in St. Louis can be truly unpredictable at times.
 Sometimes it seems as if all four seasons roll through our city in the span of one day!
 But autumn in particular is certainly the sweet spot for outdoor activities and it’s a welcome change from that blistering summer heat.
-Grab a light jacket, venture out to a local St. Louis area park and spend the day amidst the changing leaves and cool breeze.
+Grab a light jacket, venture out to local St. Louis area parks and spend the day amidst the changing leaves and cool breeze.
 Take advantage of the refreshing fragrance of fall while it lasts!

 You’re probably familiar with the St. Louis classic, Forest Park, home to the St. Louis Zoo, History Museum, Art Museum and more.
 But there are an endless amount of park possibilities to explore!
 So, we’ve narrowed it down to these 5 parks just off the beaten path.

 Laumeier Sculpture Park is totally unlike your typical playground stomping grounds.
 60 larger-than-life pieces of art adorn the acreage around the park and you can see all of them for free!
 This year is also the perfect time to come and celebrate Laumeier’s 40th Anniversary.
 The park is open every single day from 8 AM until 30 minutes after sunset, so be sure to see every sculpture before dark since daylight savings time already kicked in.
 If you’re feeling really festive, you can even register to take an art class, where all of the materials are provided and you’re taught by local artists.